Frequently Asked Questions

 - Program overview

 - Degree and course requirements

-The entertainment management program is a comprehensive undergraduate major housed in the College of Business at Missouri State University in Springfield, Missouri.
-The program began in the fall of 1997 with interest from a handful of students.
-After 10 years, there are currently 220 majors and dozens of alumni employed in entertainment and sports companies across the country.
+The entertainment management program is a comprehensive undergraduate major housed in the College of Business at Missouri State University in Springfield, Mo.

-Other programs, like the Music Business Program at Belmont University in Nashville Tennessee, and the Entertainment Studies Program at UCLA, in California, focus on one aspect of the entertainment industry, i.e. music or film respectively.
-As you can see, the program is often tailored to the type of entertainment in a particular region.
+Other programs focus on one aspect of the entertainment industry – i.e. music or film.
+The program is often tailored to the type of entertainment in a region.

-The Business Advisement Center located on the bottom floor of Glass Hall, will provide you with a “program of study.”
-This basically means they will provide you with a step-by-step map to make sure you take all the right courses, in the right order, and on a certain time schedule.
+The Business Advisement Center, located on the bottom floor of Glass Hall, will provide you with a step-by-step map to make sure you take all the right courses, in the right order and on a certain time schedule.
 They’ll answer any questions about prerequisites you may need for a course and, if necessary, discuss what courses will transfer in and which ones won’t.

 Also, the Business Advisement Center is where you declare your major.

 When you have questions about your EM electives, your career or your internship, contact Dr. Philip Rothschild for an appointment.

 Check out Dr. Rothchild’s résumé.